RandomSampleImputer#

 if this behaviour is allowed within your organisation.

-Below a code example using the House Prices Dataset (more details about the dataset here).
+Below a code example using the house prices dataset.

 First, let’s load the data and separate it into train and test: